 Many people who receive long-term care are seniors and they receive the care at home.
 Usually, it’s provided by unpaid family members or friends.
 This can take a toll on the caretakers which is why it’s important to plan ahead.
 As we age, we become increasingly frail, and the longer we live, the chance that we’ll need additional help with daily activities becomes more likely.

-Planning for long-term care is particularly important if you would like to age in place, remaining in your home.
-And it can get expensive, particularly since it’s not usually covered by traditional insurance or Medicare, although sometimes it may be cover short-term care after a hospital stay or in a nursing home.
+Planning for long-term care is particularly important if you would like to age in place and remain at home.
+But it can get expensive, particularly since it’s not usually covered by traditional insurance or Medicare, although sometimes it may cover short-term care after a hospital stay or in a nursing home.
 Enlisting the help of a financial advisor may be a good idea to help you formulate a realistic plan, and keep in mind that a variety of long-term care insurance plans are available.
 Incorporating long-term care into your budget is also particularly important if you’ve been diagnosed with a cognitive impairment, like Alzheimer’s, a chronic, progressive disease with no cure.
 In cases like this, you may want to plan for long-term care that includes housing and skilled nursing.

 Finally, providing home care is a relationship built on trust.
 Allowing professional caregivers to enter your home to deliver care is intimate.
-That’s why it’s important you think of your safety when exploring your home care options.
+That’s why it’s important to think about your safety when exploring your home care options.